-Singapore is an island city-state in Southeast Asia that has a population of over 5.6 milliona large transient population (45).
-The government of Singapore have put in strict regulations regarding public health measures, with the aim to prevent disease in the city (45).
+Singapore is an island city-state in Southeast Asia that has a population of over 5.6 million and a large transient population (45).
+The government of Singapore have designated strict regulations regarding public health measures, with the aim to prevent disease in the city (45).
 Control measures are in place including surveillance and warning systems for potential epidemics, spraying of powerful insecticides (known as fogging), and public education programs, which have aided in the control of dengue infections in Singapore.
 However, dengue infections are still recorded every year, with large epidemics appearing sporadically over time (45).
 This could be due to the genotypes that are endemic to Singapore switching or replacing clades, resulting in new viral epitopes that are not recognised by immune cells that have previously acquired memory of other dengue viruses (32).
 As all four dengue serotypes circulate in Singapore, it is considered to be a hyperendemic country in regards to dengue prevalence, as are many other Southeast Asian countries (4, 26, 45).

+Intensive dengue surveillance provides an early warning for the impending epidemic, identifying introduction of lineages, and development of endemicity -– which in turn aid in the elimination of mosquitoes.
+Mosquito control programs have been the main approach to Dengue control in large cities, such as Singapore, and has played a significant role in stopping endemic transmission of Dengue (refs).
+However, Singapore has experienced an increasing trend of severe epidemics since the 1980s with continuous detection through the years (average infection) despite progresses in control strategies (Jit), indicating a lack of understanding of the epidemiological and evolutionary processes that enable the success of Dengue lineages (ref: Egger et al. Bull World Health Organ, 86 2008 187-196, Jit The Lancet Infectious Diseases).

 It is hypothesised that selection pressures could be playing a role in genotype replacement of DENV serotypes circulating in Singapore, resulting in sporadic outbreaks throughout the city in previous years.
 To understand why dengue remains endemic to Singapore despite the strict control measures in place, we performed phylogenetic studies alongside tests for selection pressure for each of the Dengue serotypes, with specific interest in those genotypes prevalent in Singapore.
 We aimed to determine the serotypes and genotypes endemic to Singapore, and understand whether any of the sites within these sequences were undergoing positive selective pressure.
 We also wanted to determine whether genotype replacement had occurred within the serotypes circulating in Singapore.

-Methods

-Sequence Datasets

-omplete envelope (E) sequences and were downloaded for each of the four serotypes of dengue virus using the publically available GenBank database (47)(https://www.ncbi.nlm.nih.gov/nuccore) Only those isolated from human sera and containing known date (year) and geographical location of isolation were included, with total the number of E and whole genome sequences for each serotype shown in Table 1.
-The final data sets spanned a temporal range of 57 years (1960-2017), covering a total of 71 countries (data available until June 2017). using MUSCLE (47, 48).

-Table 1.
-Total number of whole genome and envelope sequences downloaded for each of the four serotypes of dengue virus (DENV) from the GenBank database (https://www.ncbi.nlm.nih.gov/nuccore).